 Why were they made in the form of a serving tray?

-Was there a specific functionality for the trays, such as a wedding tray, or something for another occasion?
+Was there a specific functionality for the trays, such as a wedding tray, or another occasion?

 Were they perhaps made specifically for sale and export?
 And if so, where and by who?